DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 - Agreements with jewelry manufacturers and the signing of the first contracts.
 - Private sales of $ZLATO cryptocurrency.

-### Q3 2023: Alpha tests, start of marketing
+### Q4 2023: Alpha tests, start of marketing

 - Creation of a community in Telegram, Twitter and Discord.
 - Preparation of the first creatives in cooperation with artists and jewelers.
 - Involving users in the passage of quests.
+- Listing of the **$ZLATO** token on cryptocurrency exchanges.

-### Q4 2023: Beta testing, marketing
+### Q1 2024: Beta testing, marketing

 - Connection of digital user profiles and identification.
-- Launching a contest for creating custom creatives and filling digital profiles.
+- Launching a contest for creating custom creatives and filling out digital profiles.
 - Airdrops, launch of the referral program.
 - Preparation of articles, publications, PR plan, interaction with influencers and the media.
-- Listing of the **$ZLATO** token on cryptocurrency exchanges.

-### Q1 2024: Launch of MVP, expansion of functionality
+### Q2 2024: Launch of MVP, expansion of functionality

 - Creation of a dating module.
 - Expanding the functionality of digital user profiles.
 - Integration with the party and ticketing module.
 - Offline advertising campaign to attract new jewelry suppliers.

-### Q2-Q4 2024: Development of the metaverse
+### Q3-Q4 2024: Development of the metaverse

 - Modeling and visualization of digital avatars for users.
 - Development of the game engine, game mechanics and UX/UI.